A 100-year-old company

 We are committed to maintaining such facilities that provide the best accessibility conditions to guarantee that they are available for use by at least 95% of our clients.

 Users will be able to check the necessary information on the basic service offer at the stations: network plans, times, frequency, etc. This information will be continuously updated so quality standards obtain a rating of 8 or above (scale from 0 to 10).
-You can check this information at every single station.
+100% of the stations have this information.

 We are committed that at least 95% of our users receive updated information, both on trains and stations, in the event of any incident affecting the service.
 This will allow them to be up to date and be aware of any transport alternatives.